History of the Dominican Republic: Ulises Heureaux and U.S. protectorate

 In 1913, Vásquez returned from exile in Puerto Rico to lead a new rebellion.
 In June 1914, U.S. President Woodrow Wilson issued an ultimatum for the two sides to end hostilities and agree on a new president, or have the United States impose one.
 After the provisional presidency of Ramón Báez, Jimenes was elected in October, and soon faced new demands, including the appointment of an American director of public works and financial advisor and the creation of a new military force commanded by U.S. officers.
 The Dominican Congress rejected these demands and began impeachment proceedings against Jimenes.

 The United States occupied Haiti in July 1915, with the implicit threat that the Dominican Republic might be next.
 Jimenes's Minister of War Desiderio Arias staged a coup d'état in April 1916, providing a pretext for the United States to occupy the Dominican Republic.

-United States occupation: 1916–1924
+United States occupation (1916–24)

 Conventional campaign

-United States Marines landed in Santo Domingo on May 15, 1916.
-Prior to their landing, Jimenes resigned, refusing to exercise an office "regained with foreign bullets".
-On June 1, Marines occupied Monte Cristi and Puerto Plata.

-On June 26, a column of Marines under Colonel Joseph H. Pendleton marched toward Arias's stronghold of Santiago.
-Along the way, Dominicans tore up the railroad tracks, forcing Marines to walk; they also burned bridges, delaying the march.
-Twenty-four miles into the march, the Marines encountered Las Trencheras, two fortified ridges the Dominicans had long thought invulnerable: the Spanish had been defeated there in 1864.
-At 08:00 hours on June 27, Pendleton ordered his artillery to pound the ridgeline.
-Machine guns offered covering fire.
-A bayonet attack cleared the first ridge.
-Rifle fire removed the rebels who were threatening from atop the second.

-A week later, the Marines encountered another entrenched rebel force at Guayacanas.
-The rebels kept up single-shot fire against the automatic weapons of the Marines before the Marines drove them off.
-With his supporters defeated, Arias surrendered on July 5 in exchange for being pardoned.